ghsnd/mopper/README.md

 To check all options, run `mopper --help`
 ```
-UUsage: mopper [OPTIONS] --mapping-file <FILE>
+Usage: mopper [OPTIONS] --mapping-file <FILE>

 Options:
-  -m, --mapping-file <FILE>   the path to the AlgeMapLoom mapping plan (JSON)
+  -m, --mapping-file <FILE>          The path to the AlgeMapLoom mapping plan (JSON)
-  -v, --verbose...            increase log level
+  -v, --verbose...
+Increase log level
-  -q, --quiet                 be quiet; no logging
+  -q, --quiet                        Be quiet; no logging
-      --force-std-out         force output to standard out, ignoring the targets in the plan.
+      --force-std-out                Force output to standard out, ignoring the targets in the plan.
 Takes precedence over --force-to-file
-      --force-to-file <FILE>  force output to file, ignoring the targets in the plan
+      --force-to-file <FILE>         Force output to file, ignoring the targets in the plan
+      --message-buffer-capacity <N>  Set the maximum number of messages each communication channel can hold before blocking the sender thread. `0` means no messages are hold: 'send' and 'receive' must happen at the same time.
+The default is `128`
+  -d, --deduplicate                  Remove duplicate triples or quads.
+Note that currently deduplication only works on a per-sink basis and has a negative impact on speed and memory consumption
   -h, --help                         Print help
 ```

 ## Building